fentec-project/gofe/README.md

 implementations.
 It **should not be used in production**.

 ## Installing GoFE
-First, download and build the library by running
+First, download and build the library by running either `go install github.com/fentec-project/gofe/...` or
  `go get -u -t github.com/fentec-project/gofe/...` from the terminal (note that this also downloads and builds all the dependencies of the library).
+ Please note that from Go version 1.18 on, `go get` will [no longer build packages](https://golang.org/doc/go-get-install-deprecation), and `go install` should be used instead.

-To make sure the library works as expected, navigate to your `$GOPATH/src/github.com/fentec-project/gofe` directory and run `go test -v ./...` .
+To make sure the library works as expected, navigate to your `$GOPATH/pkg/mod/github.com/fentec-project/gofe` directory and run `go test -v ./...` .
+If you are still using Go version below 1.16 or have `GO111MODULE=off` set, navigate to `$GOPATH/src/github.com/fentec-project/gofe` instead.

 ## Using GoFE in your project
 After you have successfully built the library, you can use it in your project.